Andhika-GIT/Sistem-Informasi-Iuran-Gema-Pesona-Estate-v1/README.md

 - put the source folder inside Xampp->htdocs
 - create database, name it db_iuran
 - import the db_iuran inside this repo into your db_iuran database you've just created
-- this is the first project i made after i learn PHP, so yeah the file is kinda messy

 Feel free to extend project